ONSdigital/zebedee/README.md

 - Maven
 - Docker

-Zebedee is an API and does not have a UI.
-The easiest and quickest way to use it is is via Florence.
-Clone and set up:
+Zebedee is JSON API and does not have a user interface.
+The quickest and easiest way to use it is to set up a local copy of the "publishing" stack.
+Clone and set up the following projects following the README instructions in each repo:
 - [Florence][2]
 - [Babbage][1]
 - [Sixteens][5]
 - [dp-compose][6]

 ### Getting started
+***
+_If you encounter any issues or notice anything missing from this guide please update/add any missing/helpful information and open a PR._

+_Much appreciated._
+_The Dev team_
+***
+_NOTE_: The following set guide will set up Zebedee in **"CMS"** mode as this is typically how the devlopers will run the stack locally.

+Getting the code

 ```
 git clone git@github.com:ONSdigital/zebedee.git
 ```

-_NOTE_: The following set guide will set up Zebedee in **"CMS"** mode as this is typically how the devlopers will run the stack locally.

 ### Database...
 Zebedee isn't backed by a database instead it uses a file system to store json files on disk ***.
 As a result it requires a specific directory structure in order to function correctly.

+*** _We know this is a terrible idea - but in our defence this is a legacy hangover and we are actively working towards deprecating it._

 To save yourself some pain you can use the [dp-zebedee-utils/content][3] tool to create the required directory structure and populate the CMS with some "default content" - follow the steps in the [README][3] before going any further.

-*** _We know this is a terrible idea - but in our defence this is a legacy hangover and we are actively working towards deprecating it._

 Once the script has run successfully copy the generated script from `dp-zebedee-utils/content/generated/run-cms.sh` into the root dir of your Zebedee project.
 This bash script compiles and runs Zebedee setting typical dev default